rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

   - Ensures brand consistency across all digital channels

 #### Extensibility
-  - Designers and developers have access to tokens when creating custom components for their applications (within brand standards)
+  - Designers and developers have access to design tokens when creating custom components for their applications (within brand standards)

 ### Use When
-Tokens can be used by teams:
+Design Tokens can be used by teams:
 - To supplement components when designing page layouts
 - To create custom components that are visually aligned to the REI brand styles
 - To create new components that can be contributed back to the system